rust-bitcoin/rust-secp256k1/README.md

 We use a custom Rust compiler configuration conditional to guard the bench mark code.
 To run the bench marks use: `RUSTFLAGS='--cfg=bench' cargo +nightly bench --features=recovery`.

+### A note on `non_secure_erase`

+This crate's secret types (`SecretKey`, `KeyPair`, `SharedSecret`, `Scalar`, and `DisplaySecret`) have a method called `non_secure_erase` that *attempts* to overwrite the contained secret.
+This method is provided to assist other libraries in building secure secret erasure.
+However, this library makes no guarantees about the security of using `non_secure_erase`.
+In particular, the compiler doesn't have any concept of secrets and in most cases can arbitrarily move or copy values anywhere it pleases.
+For more information, consult the [`zeroize`](https://docs.rs/zeroize) documentation.

 ## Fuzzing

 If you want to fuzz this library, or any library which depends on it, you will